HL7/phenomics-exchange-ig/input/pagecontent/StructureDefinition-Measurement-intro.md

 # Introduction

-In the phenopacket-schema, an Phenopacket representing clinical data about an individual can have zero to many [Measurements](https://phenopacket-schema.readthedocs.io/en/latest/measurement.html).
+In the phenopacket-schema, a Phenopacket representing clinical data about an individual can have zero to many [Measurements](https://phenopacket-schema.readthedocs.io/en/latest/measurement.html).
 The measurement element is designed to capture quantitative, ordinal (e.g., absent/present), or categorical measurements.
 The difference between a ``Measurement`` and a ``PhenotypicFeature`` is that the latter is intended to represent characteristic findings.
 The findings